epics-containers/ibek/README.rst

 |code_ci| |docs_ci| |coverage| |pypi_version| |license|

-IOC Builder for EPICS in Kubernetes:
+IOC Builder for EPICS and Kubernetes:

 - In an EPICS support module describe what entities an IOC using it can create, what arguments they take, and what database and st.cmd snippets it should